Skip to content

 2. Warm-up times for less popular models

 Models that aren't frequently used may have cold start delays.
-Popular models like Claude and GPT-4 are typically warm, but niche or open-source models may take a few seconds to spin up.
+Popular models are typically warm, but niche or open-source models may take a few seconds to spin up.

 Tip: If using less common models, implement retry logic with a short delay.